Facebook CEO Mark Zuckerberg thinks it’s a good idea.

 About the Digital Transformation Series:

 Over the next few months Applied Tech President and CEO Kurt Sippel will be exploring “Digital Transformation” in a series of articles with the hope to inform, educate, and discuss its many different facets.
-Digital transformation is the profound and accelerating transformation of business activities, processes, competencies and models to fully leverage the changes and opportunities of digital technologies and their impact across society in a strategic and prioritized way, with present and future shifts in mind.
-Kurt will explain how this effects your business, how to best prepare and how to leverage the technology to get the upper hand on your competition.
+Digital transformation is the profound and accelerating transformation of business activities, processes, competencies, and models to fully leverage the changes and opportunities of digital technologies and their impact across society in a strategic and prioritized way, with present and future shifts in mind.
+Kurt will explain how this affects your business, how to best prepare and how to leverage the technology to get the upper hand on your competition.

 If you would like to be notified of the upcoming articles sign up below!